DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ## Combined Selectors

 The selector API provides methods that can be combined together, thus providing you with a flexible functional-style selector mechanism.

 ### Filter Multiple DOM Nodes

-If selector returns multiple DOM nodes you must filter them to select a single node that will eventually be returned by the selector.
+If selector returns multiple DOM nodes, you must filter them to select a single node that will eventually be returned by the selector.
-Selector provides methods to filter DOM nodes by their index or text:
+The selector provides methods to filter DOM nodes by their index or text.

 Method | Type | Description
 ------ | ----- | -----
-`nth(index)` | Selector | Creates selector that return an element by its index in the matching set.
+`nth(index)` | Selector | Creates a selector that returns an element by its index in the matching set.
-`withText(text)` | Selector | Creates selector that filters matching set by the specified text.
+`withText(text)` | Selector | Creates a selector that filters a matching set by the specified text.
-`withText(re)` | Selector | Creates selector that filters matching set using the specified regular expression.
+`withText(re)` | Selector | Creates a selector that filters a matching set using the specified regular expression.

 ```js
 import { expect } from 'chai';